kamalrajp/tech-interview-handbook/algorithms/README.md

 ## Binary

-- Questions involving binary representations and bitwise operations are asked sometimes, and you must be absolutely be familiar with how to convert a number from decimal form into binary form in your programming language of choice.
+- Questions involving binary representations and bitwise operations are asked sometimes and you must be absolutely familiar with how to convert a number from decimal form into binary form (and vice versa) in your programming language of choice.
 - Test k<sup>th</sup> bit is set: `num & (1 << k) != 0`.
 - Set k<sup>th</sup> bit: `num |= (1 << k)`.
 - Turn off k<sup>th</sup> bit: `num &= ~(1 << k)`.